G0PLY/DCLXVI/README.md

 Modified weapon and armor requirements,

-Weapon racks drop gold (temp fix on a bug),
+Weapon racks and slain heros only drop gold (temp fix on a bug),

 Removed item drop on death (multiplayer),